-It is possible to improve the tensile strength and impact resistance two times by adding 10% fibreglass in the concrete.
+It is possible to improve the tensile strength and impact resistance two times by adding 10% fiberglass to the concrete.

-By using the conventional mixing method only 2% fibres can be mixed in 25 mm length.
-It is found that the strength of glass fibre significantly increases as its diameter is reduced.
+By using the conventional mixing method only 2% of fibers can be mixed in 25 mm length.
+It is found that the strength of glass fiber significantly increases as its diameter is reduced.

-Small diameter glass fibres are strong in tension but also very brittle.
+Small diameter glass fibers are strong in tension but also very brittle.
 That’s why they can not be used in longer spans.

-Glass fibres get corroded due to the effect of alkali present in the portland cement.
-To use glass fibres as micro reinforcement they need to be properly treated (epoxy resin coating).
+Glass fibers get corroded due to the effect of alkali present in the portland cement.
+To use glass fibers as micro reinforcement they need to be properly treated (epoxy resin coating).

 Advantages Of Fibre Reinforced Concrete: